mIRC-Scripters/mirckb/docs/source/beginner/aliases.rst

 Although most aliases do only serve as identifiers or commands, it is possible to act as both.

 Consider the following alias, logfind.
 Logfind finds the first matching line from the log for the active window.
-If it’s called as an identifier, we wil return the matching line.
-If it’s called as a command, we will print it instead:
+If it's called as an identifier, we wil return the matching line.
+If it's called as a command, we will print it instead:

 .. code:: text